hdr-bgnn/Morphology-analysis/README.md

   ```
 ## 7- Development tricks

-If you want to test neww version of Morphology_main.py (upudated version on your local computer) you can use the container by bind the local folder (here, Scripts/) containing the updated version of Morphology_main.py and /pipeline/Morphology is where Morphology_main.py is expected to be in the container.
+If you want to test new version of Morphology_main.py (upudated version on your local computer).
+You can use the container by bind the local folder (here it is in Scripts/) containing the updated version of Morphology_main.py and /pipeline/Morphology is where Morphology_main.py is expected to be in the container.
+Example:
 ```
 singularity exec --bind Scripts/:/pipeline/Morphology morpho.sif Morphology_main.py Test_Data/INHS_FISH_18609_segmented.png Test_Data/INHS_FISH_18609.json Test_Data/INHS_FISH_18609_measure.json Test_Data/INHS_FISH_18609_landmark.json Test_Data/INHS_FISH_18609_presence.json Test_Data/INHS_FISH_18609_image_lm.png